SocketCluster/socketcluster/socketcluster-protocol.md

 ### Unsubscribe

-In order to unsubscribe a socket connection from a Pub/Sub channel, a SocketCluster client should send to server unsubscription event.
+In order to unsubscribe a socket connection from a Pub/Sub channel, a SocketCluster client should send to server an unsubscription event.

 #### **Unsubscription event** is a JSON-encoded string with the following structure: